captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 I'm just playing with you.
 ---
 ## ESTHER:
-(Wounded) I ain't expectin' nothing.
-(A moment.
+I ain't expectin' nothing.
-Mayme acknowiceic., Esther's hurt.
-She caresses her friend's face.)
 ---
 ## MAYME:
 Sure you are.
+---
 Sure you are, honey.
+---
 Who ain't?
-(Mayme sits on bed, beside Esther.)
-I am a concert pianist playing recitals for audiences in Prague and I have my own means, not bad for a colored 20 girl from Memphis (Mayme plays a fizv bars of classical music, perhapc allowing it to become a rag.)
-And Madame always takes tea twice a week with her dear friend Miss Esther Mills, who's known in circles for for what?
+---
+I am a concert pianist
+---
+playing recitals for audiences in Prague
+---
+and I got my own means,
+---
+not bad for a colored girl from Memphis huh?
+---
+template: music
+piano plays
+---
+## MAYME:
+And Madame always takes tea
+---
+twice a week with her dear friend
+---
+Miss Esther Mills,
+---
+who's known in circles for
+---
+for um...
+---
+For what?
+---
 I forget.
-(Esther is reluctant to share her dream.)
-Come on, Miss Esther, don't be proud.
 ---
+Come on, Miss Esther,
+---
+don't be proud.
+---
 ## ESTHER:
 I own a quaint beauty parlor for colored ladies.
-MAY'VE.
+---
+## MAYME:
 Of course.
 ---
 ## ESTHER:
 The smart set.
+---
+Someplace east of Amsterdam,
+---
+fancy,
+---
+where you get pampered and treated real nice.
+---
+'Cause no one does
+it for us.
+---
-Someplace east of Amsterdam, fancy, where you get pampered and treated real nice.
-'Cause no one does it for us.
-We just as soon wash our heads in a bucket and be treated like mules.
+We just as soon wash our heads in a bucket
+---
+and be treated like mules.
+---
 But what I'm talking about is someplace elegant.
 ---
 ## MAYME:
-Go on, missie, you too fancy for me.
+Oooo, missie, you too fancy for me.
 ---
 ## ESTHER:
-When you come in Miss Mayme, I'll take your coat and ask, "Would you like a cup of tea?"
+And when you come in Miss Mayme,
 ---
+I'll take your coat and
+ask,
+---
+"Would you like a cup of tea?"
+---
 ## MAYME:
 Why, thank you.
 ---
 ## ESTHER:
-And I'll open a book of illustrations, and show you the latest styles.
+And I'll open a book of illustrations,
 ---
+and show you the latest styles.
+---
 ## MAYME:
-I can pick anything in the book?
+Ooo, I can pick anything in the book?
 ---
 ## ESTHER:
 Yes.